Home

 access-token: 55f30ce0213aa7 # temporary access token with requests limit

-The public-rpc section lists the public RPC endpoints that the client will use to monitor the network and calculate the health of the nodes and validators.
-Therefore, it is essential to provide accurate and up-to-date endpoint information in this section.
-This field is required to request system metrics and to calculate the health of nodes and validators.
-The other fields are optional and can be updated if needed.
+The reference-rpc section lists the public RPC endpoints that the client will use to monitor the network and calculate the health of nodes and validators.
+It is essential to provide accurate and up-to-date endpoint information in this section.

 These endpoints are managed by the SUI team, which you can use alongside your own to monitor the relevant networks.